humandecoded/People-Detector/README.md

 The `--email` option requires you to have a gmail account set to allow "less secure" sign ins.
 I reccomend setting up a separate account you will only use for sending yourself logs.
 You can learn more about this here: https://realpython.com/python-send-email/#option-1-setting-up-a-gmail-account-for-development You can hard code your credentials in to the script but I recommend referencing env variables instead.
+Print out of log file is placed in body.
+Screenshots of detected humans are attached to the email.

 The `--continuous` flag will examine the entire clip for human detections.
 The default behavior is to stop after first detection.